ruirui-zhang/Daily-New-Pick/README.md

 ### I. System Operation Steps:

 1. Firstly, run the "sentiment_analysis.ipynb" within the "Sentiment Analysis" folder to update the stock recommendation list in the database.
-2. Then, navigate to the "STOCKWEBSITE" folder path.
+2. Then, navigate to the folder path.
 In the command prompt (cmd), enter "python manage.py runserver 0.0.0.0:8000".
 3. Access the website by entering the URL "127.0.0.1:8000/finweb".

 ### II.
 Required Packages for the System: